YohannTisserand/CV/README.md

 As I am adaptable, I have learned the very basics of JavaScript within a week to help my team to build a project.

 **- Hardworker -**</br>
 Achieved a high-pace bootcamp, working 16h a day to reach my goals.
-Very implicated, who is not afraid to work on a problem over my spare time
+Very implicated, I am not afraid to work on a problem over my spare time

 **- Curiosity -**</br>
 I am always trying to improve myself with the field I am working on.